How does South Carolina Determine Child Support?

 Every parent has a duty to support his or her children.
 When a court enters a support order against a parent, the stakes are raised.
 If a parent refuses to pay support, they are also refusing to follow a court order.
 This is contempt of court.
 Not following a court order makes the parent subject to the court’s sanctioning powers.
 This means the court can issue a warrant for your arrest.

-Long story short: if you don’t pay your child support, you could go to jail.
+Long story short: if you don’t pay, you could go to jail.

-Do you have a question about child support?
 The Maron Law Group, located in Mount Pleasant, SC, helps its clients with child support-related issues.
-Whether you’re seeking child support, or you want your child support modified, we can help.
+Whether you’re seeking child support, or you want a modified, we can help.
+We serve families all over South Carolina, including Charleston County, Dorchester County, Berkeley County, and Beaufort County.
 Contact us today for a free consultation!